5 great ways to strengthen your brand through virtual booths

-Despite the initial skepticism, virtual booths have proven to be a solid marketing tool that can help businesses gain exposure and stay relevant not only during the COVID-19 pandemic but also beyond it.
+Despite the initial skepticism, virtual showrooms have proven to be a solid marketing tool that can help businesses gain exposure and stay relevant not only during the COVID-19 pandemic but also beyond it.
 Just like physical trade shows, they can bring your business in front of millions of potential clients, but without requiring unreasonable costs or being a nightmare to set up.

-In the past, it was really common for a trade show participant to become a paying customer because they had a fantastic experience with a certain brand: they liked the design & layout of the booth, the business representative was particularly polite and helpful, they won a prize, or they received free merchandise.
+In the past, it was really common for a trade show participant to become a paying customer because they had a fantastic experience with a certain brand: they liked the design & layout of the showroom, the business representative was particularly polite and helpful, they won a prize, or they received free merchandise.
 All these “small touches” showed attention to detail and a customer-centric approach.
 The good news is that by transitioning to a digital-only or hybrid approach, you won’t miss any of these perks.
-Virtual booths can drive engaging customer interactions and, just like land-based trade shows, they can still strengthen your brand.
+Virtual showrooms can drive engaging customer interactions and, just like land-based trade shows, they can still strengthen your brand.

-People need an incentive to visit virtual booths, and special offers can be one of these incentives.
-If your virtual booth is part of an event, advertising the special offer before that event can build hype and maximize the number of attendants.
+People need an incentive to visit virtual showrooms, and special offers can be one of these incentives.
+If your virtual showroom is part of an event, advertising the special offer before that event can build hype and maximize the number of attendants.
 You can tease the special offers on your blog or social media profiles, and this way, you can get some shares and mentions too.
 As for the offers themselves, these can be almost anything, depending on the nature of your products and services: free demos, subscription discounts, free testers, free consultations, etc.

 2. Organize contests and giveaways